delov23/airport-app-symfony/README.md

 - Password Change ✅

 3. Assertion
-- Verify that an entity exists
+- Verify that an entity exists ✅
+- HTML5 Validator
 - Verify that seatsTaken <= seatsAll ✅
-- Constraints!!! - Custom messages
+- Constraints!!! - Custom messages ✅

 4. Checks
 - Final checks - be aware of dates, constraints and security